lliendo/Radar/docs/minimum-requirements.rst

     dependencies are already defined in the project, so you don't need to install them manually.

-    If you have successfully installed the Python interpreter then is almost higly probable that Radar will run without any platform specific issues.
+    If you have successfully installed the Python interpreter then is highly probable that Radar will run without any platform specific issues.